JakeWnuk/JakeWnuk/README.md

 ## Projects:
 ### Tools:
-- [Maskcat](https://github.com/JakeWnuk/maskcat) - Golang tool for Hashcat masks and password cracking
+- [Maskcat](https://github.com/JakeWnuk/maskcat) - Maskcat is a program for creating and working with password masks for password cracking.
-- [Rulecat](https://github.com/JakeWnuk/rulecat) - Golang tool for Hashcat rules and password cracking
+- [Rulecat](https://github.com/JakeWnuk/rulecat) - Rulecat is a program for creating and working with password rules for password cracking.
-- [Mode](https://github.com/JakeWnuk/mode) - Golang tool for aggregating and frequency sorting text from multiple sources for password cracking.
+- [Mode](https://github.com/JakeWnuk/mode) - Mode is a program for quickly aggregating and frequency sorting text for password cracking.

 ### Resources:
 - [Dotfiles](https://github.com/JakeWnuk/Dotfiles) - Dotfiles